theninthsky/client-side-rendering/README.md

 <br>
 We also learned that using prerendering gives perfect SEO results, and that we don't even need to think about it once it is set up.
 <br>
-And above all - we have achieved all this mainly by modifiying 2 files (Webpack config and HTML template) and using a prerender service, so every existing CSR app should be able to qucikly and easily implement these modifications and benefit from them.
+And above all - we have achieved all this mainly by modifiying 2 files (Webpack config and HTML template) and using a prerender service, so every existing CSR app should be able to quickly and easily implement these modifications and benefit from them.

 These facts lead to the conclusion that there is just no reason to use SSR anymore, it would only add a lot of complexity and limitations to our project and degrade the developer experience.